 Sometimes we share your personal information with other organisations - we only do this to help you with your application, or to monitor the quality of our services.
 We'll get your permission before doing this.

 Organisations we share your data with must store and use it in line with data protection law - they can't pass it on or sell it without your permission.
+You can check the privacy notices on their websites for more information about how they’ll use your personal data.

 Who we share your information with